timschott/interview-prep/ds/ml-conceptual.md

 * how to summarize your data?
   * 5 number summary
   * leverage `ntile()` / `avg()` / `min()` / `max()` in SQL, `summary()` in R, `.describe()` on a pandas df
+  * look at its distribution, look for outliers
 * how do you discover outliers in your data?
   * sort by desc, asc
 * what assumptions can you make e.g. when can we say it's "normal"